gregorriegler/gregorriegler.github.io/_posts/2019-08-10-who-needs-lombok-anyhow.md

 And despite the [known issues](https://stackoverflow.com/questions/53866929/unable-to-use-lombok-with-java-11) and [fixes](https://github.com/rzwitserloot/lombok/issues/1723) that i found on the internet, i was not able to get it to work again within 2 hours of trying.
 Delombok to the rescue.

+__update:__ seems like i ran into a similar issue like [this](https://github.com/rzwitserloot/lombok/issues/1723), trying to upgrade to java 11.

 ## If lombok is so bad, what are the alternatives?
 We can just fall back to explicit pojo code.
 Some libs, ide features and plugins will help us out with the boilerplate.